-The A1 within the scheme extents is not located within a Geological Conservation Review Site (GCRS) and there are no Local Geodiversity Sites (LGS) with connectivity to the scheme extents.
-The National Soil Map of Scotland online mapping tool records that the generalised soil types beneath the scheme extents are Brown Soils and Mineral Gleys and the Major Soil Groups are Brown Soils and Gleys.
+The A1 within the scheme extents is not located within a Geological Conservation Review Site (GCRS) and there are no Local Geodiversity Sites (LGS) located 300m of the scheme extents.

+The National Soil Map of Scotland online mapping tool records two generalised soil types beneath the scheme extents are:

+- Brown soils, and - Mineral gleys.

-The British Geological Survey online mapping tool records that the superficial geology within the scheme extents is comprised of:
+The British Geological Survey online mapping tool records that the superficial geology in the scheme extents is comprised of: